devmtl2024/site/_posts/2021-10-15-get-the-most-out-of-djangocon-online.md

 date: 2021-10-16 15:00:00
 image: /static/img/sponsors/Login.jpg
 layout: post
-title: How to Engage With Fellow Attendees at DjangoCon US 2021 Online
+title: How to Engage With Fellow Attendees at /dev/mtl 2024 Online
 ---

 We are excited to bring you a slice of the usual DjangoCon US experience virtually!
 After not having a conference in 2020, we've prioritized sharing the best of DjangoCon US while remaining safe, accessible and 100% online.
 Details are emailed to registrants, so we recommend that you [check out the schedule](https://2021.djangocon.us/talks/) today!